MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

    :::image type="content" source="media/lockbox-request.png" alt-text="A sample lockbox request.":::

 4. The approver signs into the Power Platform admin center and approves the request.
-If the request is rejected or not approved within 4 days, it expires, and no access is granted to the Microsoft engineer.
+If the request is rejected or not approved within four days, it expires, and no access is granted to the Microsoft engineer.

 5. After the approver from your organization approves the request, the Microsoft engineer obtains the elevated permissions that were initially requested and fixes your issue.
 Microsoft engineers have a set amount of time - 8 hours - to fix the issue, after which, access is automatically revoked.